-This study uses one month of the Edition 1 release of the GERB OLR data for July 2006 in the ARG flux product (Averaged, Rectified, Geolocated).
-The ARG data have a time resolution of approximately 17 minutes and are provided on a grid with a resolution of 50km at nadir.
-The OLR radiances have an estimated absolute accuracy of 0.96%, while the angular modelling introduces an additional error estimated at 5 Wm^{-2} .
-Since the maximum OLR value in the data used here is about 390 Wm^{-2} , the error should be less than 9 Wm^{-2} .
-In the present study, the data are interpolated onto a regular latitudelongitude grid with a resolution of 0.556 degrees in latitude and 0.833 degrees in longitude.
-This interpolation facilitates comparisons we have been making with the Met Office model [Allan et al., 2005], as well as simplifying the current analysis method (see next section).
-Very similar results were obtained using preliminary GERB BARG (Binned, Averaged, Rectified, Geolocated) data for July 2004 [Comer et al., 2006], but the more recent data are shown here because they have been released into the public domain.
+Figure 1. (a, c) First two principal components of GERB data for July 2006 together with (b, d) their respective empirical orthogonal functions.

+0.833 degrees in longitude.
+This interpolation facilitates comparisons we have been making with the Met Office global forecast model [Allan et al., 2005], as well as simplifying the current analysis method (see next section).
+The analysis here is also limited to those cells in the new grid which have data available for all times of day (24,827 in total).
+Very similar results were obtained using preliminary GERB BARG data for July 2004 [Comer et al., 2006], but the more recent data are shown here because they have been released into the public domain.
 Further details of the GERB instrument and data processing are provided by Harries et al. [2005] and of the Meteosat-8 satellite by Schmetz et al. [2002].